Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 \begin{lem} In general $j_M$ does not strictly dominate $\rho$.
 If $X=\mathbb{H}$, a necessary and sufficient condition is that the image of any peripheral isometry under $\rho$ is elliptic.
 In the general case, a sufficient condition is that This will be achieved if $\rho$ has no hyperbolic or parabolic monodromy, but is still possible with parabolic monodromy. \end{lem}

-\begin{proof} If $\gamma$ is a peripheral isometry such that $\rho(\gamma)$ is hyperbolic then Hence $1$ is the optimal Lipschitz constant in this setting.
-If $j_M(\gamma)$ is parabolic, then by elementary hyperbolic trigonometry (see \cite[Lemma 2.7]{GK}) If $\rho(\gamma)$ is parabolic then This follows from \cite[Theorem 1]{horosphere} and a minor modification of the argument in \cite[Lemma 2.7]{GK}.
+\begin{proof} If $\gamma$ is a peripheral isometry such that $\rho(\gamma)$ is hyperbolic, then the translation length is fully encoded by the residue of the Hopf differential, so that $\ell(j_M(\gamma))=\ell(\rho(\gamma))$.
+Hence $1$ is the optimal Lipschitz constant in this setting.
+If $j_M(\gamma)$ is parabolic, then by elementary hyperbolic trigonometry (see \cite[Lemma 2.7]{GK}), If $\rho(\gamma)$ is parabolic then This follows from \cite[Theorem 1]{horosphere} and a minor modification of the argument in \cite[Lemma 2.7]{GK}.
 We have equality above if all sectional curvatures of $X$ are $-1$, which implies $\rho$ cannot have parabolic monodromy if $X=\mathbb{H}$.
 When the image is elliptic we have shown $e(f)\to 0$ at the cusp.
 From \cite[Proposition 3.13]{Wolf} we have $e(h)\to 1$ at such a cusp.
 This handles the case $X=\mathbb{H}$.

 Working with arbitrary $X$, from the proof of Proposition \ref{energy} we know $\psi$ either has Lipschitz constant $1$ everywhere or the Lipschitz constant is strictly less than $1$ on every compact set.
 By equivariance of $\psi$ this implies the condition is sufficient.
-To see the last statement, simply fix $\kappa<-1$ and consider a copy of $\mathbb{H}$ with a hyperbolic metric of constant curvature $\kappa$. \end{proof}
+To see the last statement, simply fix $\kappa<-1$ and consider a rescaled copy of $\mathbb{H}$ with a metric of constant curvature $\kappa$. \end{proof}

 With $j_M$ in hand, we perturb it to a convex cocompact representation that strictly dominates $\rho$.
 Let us first assume $j_M$ is convex cocompact.
 We use the strip deformations of Thurston, which we now describe.
 Recall that an \textit{arc} of a complete hyperbolic surface $S$ is any non-trivial isotopy class of complete curves in $S$ such that both ends exit into an infinite funnel.
 A \textit{geodesic arc} is the geodesic representative of an arc.